dijasila/GPAW/doc/tutorials/qeh/qeh.rst

 heterostructure plasmons to the example in the description of command line interface simply do::

-  from gpaw.response.qeh import make_heterostructure, plot_plasmons
+  from gpaw.qeh import make_heterostructure, plot_plasmons

   layers = ['graphene+doping=0.5', '3BN', 'graphene+doping=0.5']
   het = make_heterostructure(layers)